alexzucca90/DES_linear_data/README.md

 This code is used in [MGCosmoMC](https://github.com/sfu-cosmo/MGCosmoMC).

 The galaxy clustering and weak lensing two point correlations functions provided by the Dark Energy Survey (DES) probe non-linear angular scales.
-When
+When constraining models that do not have a non-linear clustering prescription (for example Modified Gravity and exotic Dark Energy models) the non-linear data has to be properly removed.

 ## 1. Installing:
 To install this code on your machine, type the following commands on the terminal